 - Savory Pickled Red Onions: Adding fresh herbs, like fresh dill or bay leaves, can really add fresh, herby-savory vibes.

-What are the Potential Health Benefits of Red Onions?
+Nutrition Tips: The Potential Health Benefits of Red Onions

+- Red Onions are Loaded with Antioxidants.
 Anthocyanins are powerful antioxidants that give red onions their purple-red color.
 These anthocyanins are well known for their medicinal benefits, including their anti-inflammatory, anti-diabetic, and anti-obesity effects.
+[Source]

+- Red Onions Contain Heart Protective Properties.
 Another beneficial compound in red onions is quercetin, a flavonoid with antioxidant and anti-inflammatory properties.
 Quercetin has been linked to improved heart health by lowering blood pressure and cholesterol levels.
+[Source]

+- Red Onions Support the Function and Maintenance of the Gut Microbiome.
 Red onions are particularly rich in inulin, a prebiotic fiber that feeds and increases the good bacteria in the gut.
 A diverse community of gut bacteria is essential for regulating the immune system and providing a natural defense against infection.
+[Source]

 What don’t they go with!!
 But seriously, if you want to put your perfect pickled onions to good use, there is no best way.
 There are SO MANY delicious ways they can take your meals to the next level…